viam-devrel/viamcodelabs/site/viamguides/src/yolo-training/yolo-training.md

    > - Aim for at least 10-20 images per object
    > - Include some images with multiple objects if needed

 Way to go!
-Now that you have your training images, you'll identify where the each object is located in the image in the next step.
+Now that you have your training images, you'll identify where each object is located in the image in the next step.

 <!-- ------------------------ -->
 ## Annotate your dataset with bounding boxes